-I am also walking in honor of my Mom - Debbie McCaghren, who completed her treatments for colon cancer three years ago and is still cancer free.
+I am also walking in honor of my Mom - Debbie McCaghren, who completed her treatments for colon cancer nearly five years ago and is still cancer free.
 I also walk in honor of many who have fought or are fighting cancer currently, but sadly there are so many I can't list them all.

 In the past few years, I have lost dear friends and mentors to this disease - brain tumor, breast cancer, pancreatic cancer, and most recently colon cancer - and am friends with many who just recently were diagnosed with a variety of other cancers.
 They have fought this disease with grace and a toughness that even my participating in my first half-marathon pales in comparison to their fight.

 No one should have to fight this disease - not your worse enemy, not the bully on the corner, no one.
 I remember Mom's first chemo treatment - knocked her for a loop - and Mom is a very strong woman.
 If it did that to Mom, I cry when I think about what these kids go through each day with treatment.
 I am however thankful that there are folks who are there to support those fighting cancer, and I'm going to do my part here as well.

 Let's be honest - Cancer is nasty, ugly (literally and figuratively) and wants to go and defeat the person.